-Instrumental method, the current perception threshold, as diagnostic tools for SSS.
+A study combining the BoSS questionnaire with an instrumental method, the current perception threshold, as diagnostic tools for SSS.
 The relationship between their BoSS scores and the 100 subjects' smoking status, phototype and skin type was also investigated.
 Polena et al., ActaDV, 2021